Ahead of the 2023 session, Texas lawmakers previewed their objectives. Here are five things you need to know. - NewsBreak

 Texas Democrats try to convince voters they aren’t bad for oil and gas

-Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.
-In 2020, some Texas Democrats cringed as Joe Biden said during the final presidential debate that he would “transition" from oil, lending credence to Republican attacks that their party is a threat to the state’s biggest industry.
+In 2020, some Texas Democrats cringed as Joe Biden said during the final presidential debate that he would “transition” from oil, lending credence to Republican attacks that their party is a threat to the state’s biggest industry.
+Two years later, Texas Democrats are working to send a...

 WFAA